-We accept articles on a wide range of Green topics with a special emphasis on eco-friendly concepts, organic farming, country living, off grid technology, environmental issues, healthy living, social justice, recycling initiatives, climate change, ecology, food preservation, and relevant news stories.
-We also accept story ideas that focus on our pre-determined seasonal topics, a list of which is available from the publisher.
+We accept articles on a wide range of Green topics with an emphasis on eco-friendly concepts, organic farming, country living, off grid technology, environmental issues, healthy living, social justice, recycling initiatives, climate change, ecology, food preservation, and relevant news stories.

 LENGTH & FORMAT

-The preferred article length is from 600 to 1000 words.
-Unless the story is prewritten, the publisher will assign a word count at the time of accepting the article.
+The preferred article length is from 600 to 800 words.
 Please include sources and interview contacts at the end of the article.
-We prefer that email submissions be sent as a Microsoft Word Doc attachment.
-Please read the following house style requirements and adhere to them upon submission.
+Please send email submissions as a Microsoft Word Doc attachment.
+Please refer to the following house style requirements before submission.

 iii.
 Please use the serial comma.
 For example: “We like style, interest, and fun in our articles.”